SystemSpace/Compendium/lfenews.rst

 Kanyra members made comments expressing their positive attitude towards humans.
 The cause of their actions is as of yet unknown.

+In other news, eNdymioN shares are down 1.43%.

 2017-04-27
 ----------